bluebird-developers/browser/README.md

 ![Bluebird](images/heroimage.png)

 ## Features:
-- Browse the web
 - Responsive UI and quick startup time
+- Integrates nicely with other native Windows apps
+- Split tabs
 - Reading mode
 - Force dark mode for all websites
-- Quick shortcuts on new tab page
 - Translate websites
 - Password lock
 - Generate QRCode for website
 - Export page to pdf (version 5.1 and newer)
+- New tab background images (you can disable them)

 Check the app out to see them in action!